-Next, we examine mean anomalous conditions when extreme moisture anomalies occur for each grid box in the

-Arctic Ocean (Figure 11).
+Next, we examine mean anomalous conditions when extreme moisture anomalies occur for each grid box in the Arctic Ocean (Figure 11).
 We identify dates with extreme moisture anomalies specific for each grid box and calculate mean anomalies on those dates locally over that grid box.
 Note that extreme moisture anomalies are daily while AR events have varied duration, but mean anomalies with extreme moisture anomalies and AR events are the same.
 When extreme moisture anomalies (approximate AR events) happen over partial sea ice cover, mean ice concentration tendency anomalies are negative almost everywhere in the Arctic Ocean.
-Correspondingly, mean latent and sensible heat flux anomalies are positive, and mean northward wind anomalies are positive (except certain locations near land margins).
-It is noted that the strength of mean extreme moisture anomalies is similar over the entire Arctic Ocean (Supplementary Figure \$4).
+Correspondingly, mean latent and sensible heat flux anomalies are positive, and mean northward wind anomalies are positive (except certain entire Arctic Ocean (Supplementary Figure S4).
 However, sea ice response shows large spatial variations: magnitudes of ice concentration tendency anomalies are much larger in subarctic seas (e.g., the Bering Sea) than in the central Arctic, indicating that partial sea ice cover in subarctic seas is more sensitive to moisture forcing than in the central Arctic.